Frequently Asked Questions

 FAQs - Trip Planning

-1. What are the best websites for finding deals on vacations?
+1. What are the best websites for finding deals on vacation activities?

 3. What tool do you use for building your itinerary?

 A: My favorite site for building an itinerary online that I can share with friends and loved ones is Trip30.
 Trip30 allows you to add as much or as little detail as possible and you can create a shareable link to your itinerary.

 4. Do you use third parties to book hotels?